 Essential Oils

 Pure essential oils are naturally occurring compounds extracted from plants.
-They smell like their source (no chemically smells here!) and have different properties.
+They smell like their source (no chemical smells here!) and have different properties.
 Here are a few of the best essential oils for lips:

 Peppermint